The Best Things to do in Bukhara, Uzbekistan

 People believe it was the entrance to a madrassah that is no longer there and the towers were used for storage.
 It also looks much older than it is, because it was only built in 1807.
 Quite a newcomer, compared to the other historical buildings in Bukhara.

 If it wasn’t for all the souvenirs I could have believed I was in one of the covered bazaars in Iran.
 The bazaar used to be much larger in the days of the Silk Road and each section had their own specialized sections.
-The three domed bazaars that are left are now more geared towards tourists.
+The three domed bazaars that are left are now more geared towards tourism.
 Still, it is among the top things to do in Bukhara and tells a story of different times.